 Why online video streaming?

-According to Zero Gravity Marketing, viewers love live streams.
+Viewers love live streaming!
 The average smartphone video viewer spends an average of 2.8 minutes per standard video, but 5 minutes on a live stream.
 On desktops, this ratio becomes even larger: 34.5 minutes on live streams, compared to 2.6 minutes for video-on-demand.

 This points toward a simple conclusion: live streaming can be highly successful across multiple fields and industries.
 Whatever your goals, live streaming can probably help.
 Some of the most popular uses of online video streaming include: